dmpop/natsukashii/README.md

 # Natsukashii :cherry_blossom: 懐かしい

-Natsukashii is a Bash shell script that can find photos taken on today's date a year ago.
+Natsukashii is a simple photographic time machine that can find and show photos you took on today's date in the past.

 ## Dependencies